Supervisor NVQ: Level 3 vs Level 4 – Which One Do I Need?

 Which supervisor NVQ should you choose?

-If you mainly supervise a single team or trade, the Level 3 NVQ Occupational Work Supervision qualification will normally be the most suitable option.
+If you mainly supervise a single team or trade, the Level 3 NVQ Diploma in Occupational Work Supervision qualification will normally be the most suitable option.

-If you coordinate several trades or have wider site supervision responsibilities, the Level 4 NVQ Construction Site Supervision qualification is usually more appropriate.
+If you coordinate several trades or have wider site supervision responsibilities, the Level 4 NVQ Diploma in Construction Site Supervision qualification is usually more appropriate.

 If you are unsure which qualification matches your role, an assessor can review your experience and recommend the most suitable NVQ.